Generation of polarized spin-triplet Cooper pairings by magnetic barriers in superconducting junctions: Expectation value of spin operator

 \subsection{SC/FR/DN junction}

-In Fig.~\ref{fig:spin_SC_FR_DN}, we show the expectation value of spin operator [(a)--(d)] and its spatial dependence [(e)--(g)] for the SC/FR/DN junction. $|\bar{\mathbf{s}}_{j_x}|$ has a small value in the region where the normalized LDOS at zero energy exceeds unity and has a large value [Fig.~\ref{fig:LDOS_F_rashba}(a), see also Fig.~\ref{fig:spin_cut_SC_FR_DN}].
-This might be understood as follows: the LDOS at zero energy might have a maximum when both the spin up and the down components of the LDOS have large values and as a consequence, the expectation value of spin becomes small (minimum) in the DN.
+In Fig.~\ref{fig:spin_SC_FR_DN}, we show the expectation value of the spin operator [Figs.~\ref{fig:spin_SC_FR_DN}(a)--\ref{fig:spin_SC_FR_DN}(d)] and its spatial dependence [Figs.~\ref{fig:spin_SC_FR_DN}(e)--\ref{fig:spin_SC_FR_DN}(g)] for the SC/FR/DN junction. $|\bar{\mathbf{s}}_{j_x}|$ has a small value in the region where the normalized LDOS at zero energy exceeds unity and has a large value [Fig.~\ref{fig:LDOS_F_rashba}(a), see also Fig.~\ref{fig:spin_cut_SC_FR_DN}].
+This might be understood as follows: the LDOS at zero energy might have a maximum when both the spin-up and -down components of the LDOS have large values, and as a consequence, the expectation value of the spin becomes small (minimum) in the DN.

-$|\bar{\mathbf{s}}_{j_x}|$ becomes the non-zero at $\lambda=0$ in some region where the equal spin triplet Cooper pair amplitude is zero.
+$|\bar{\mathbf{s}}_{j_x}|$ becomes non zero at $\lambda=0$ in some region where the polarized spin-triplet Cooper pair amplitude is zero.
 In general, both the quasiparticles and the Cooper pairs contribute to $\bar{\mathbf{s}}_{j_x}$.
-Thus, the non-zero value of $\bar{\mathbf{s}}_{j_x}$ at $\lambda=0$ comes from spin polarization of the quasiparticles.
-Therefore, the non-zero value of $\bar{\mathbf{s}}_{j_x}$ is not direct evidence of the presence of the equal spin-triplet Cooper pair amplitude. $\bar{\mathbf{s}}_{j_x}$ has only $x$ and $z$-components similar to $\bar{\mathbf{Q}}_{j_x}(i\omega_n)$ shown in Fig.~\ref{fig:q_SC_FR_DN}(b)--(d).
-In Fig.~\ref{fig:spin_SC_FR_DN}(e)--(g), we show the spatial dependence of $\bar{\mathbf{s}}_{j_x}$ for the SC/FR/DN and the normal metal (N)/FR/DN junction (For N, we set the pair potential $\Delta=0$ and the other parameters are the same as in the corresponding SC junctions).
+Thus, the non zero value of $\bar{\mathbf{s}}_{j_x}$ at $\lambda=0$ comes from spin polarization of the quasiparticles.
+Therefore, the non zero value of $\bar{\mathbf{s}}_{j_x}$ is not direct evidence of the presence of the polarized spin-triplet Cooper pair amplitude. $\bar{\mathbf{s}}_{j_x}$ has only $x$ and $z$ components similar to $\bar{\mathbf{Q}}_{j_x}(i\omega_n)$ in Figs.~\ref{fig:q_SC_FR_DN}(b)--\ref{fig:q_SC_FR_DN}(d).
+In Figs.~\ref{fig:spin_SC_FR_DN}(e)--\ref{fig:spin_SC_FR_DN}(g), we show the spatial dependence of $\bar{\mathbf{s}}_{j_x}$ for the SC/FR/DN and N/FR/DN junctions (for N, we set the pair potential $\Delta=0$, and the other parameters are the same as in the corresponding SC junctions).
 We can see that the presence of the SC is crucial for the non zero value of $\bar{s}_{j_x,x}$, and $\bar{s}_{j_x,z}$ in the DN.